Today, I am tired, so I'll just like to give you a general update, I think, on how things are going.

-Anyway, now that I'm off school (besides one religion class I'm taking online), I've got some time to actually work on my writing.
-A lot of this time is taken up by family and recently I've been working to fill up my blog post queue on here, but as of this week I should be at work writing again.
+Now that I'm off school (besides one religion class I'm taking online), I've got some time to actually work on my writing.
+A lot of this time is taken up by family and recently I've been working to fill up my blog post queue on here, but as of this week I should be writing again.
 So I've been doing a lot of prep work, trying to figure out where to go from here.

-It's a poisonous thought chain, really, but relevant.
-There's a lot of luck to succeeding in the industry, on top of talent and hard work.
-You get to wondering what more you can do to get that kind of luck.
-"Making" the luck, as you might say.
+It's a poisonous thought chain, really, but it does matter.
+It takes luck to succeed in the industry, on top of talent and hard work.
+It makes you wonder what more you can do to get that kind of luck.

 It's been a while since I've sent a query out to an agent, probably over half a year, because I've been busy writing and doing school.
-Before I send anything out, I need to edit it extensively, which includes help from critique partners who have their own lives and often take months on end to send it back.
-With all of this, the trend often slips through my fingers before I can send out the book I've been preparing.
-I was working on What It Takes to Deal, for example, in hopes of sending out, because contemporary has been in recently.
-But now, with me still a good few edits away from getting it ready, I feel the trends shifting.
-My guess is more towards magical realism now, looking at recent book deals, which means looking back at which book I have that matches that more.
-But by the time I finish editing that book, the trend will probably have passed again.
+Before I send anything out, I edit extensively, which includes help from critique partners who have their own lives and often take months to send the manuscript back.
+With all of this, trends often slips through my fingers before I can send out the book I've been preparing.
+I was working on WHAT IT TAKES TO DEAL, for example, because contemporary has been in recently.
+But now, I feel the trends shifting, towards light fantasy and magical realism, which means I keep looking back at which book I have that matches that more.
+By the time I finish editing that book, the trend will probably have passed again.

 Image via wallspick.com.